cubic-chariot/gtnh/garden-of-grind.md

 - [Between LV and MV](gog-lv-mv.md)
     we establish several important resource-gathering methods
     and hit the flawless diamond roadblock.
+    At this point,
+    you either cheat in a flawless diamond, or get one by sifting diamond ores from the questbook.

 Possibly Unsurmountable Obstacles